ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_phase4_12.md

 The following high-priority tasks are planned for the next iteration:
 1. Create deprecation plan for legacy components (Task 1.3.2)
 2. Optimize Neo4j queries with proper indexing (Task 4.1.2)
-3. Set up GitHub Actions workflow (Task 2.3.1)
+3. Document design decisions (Task 3.2.1)
-4. Document design decisions (Task 3.2.1)
+4. Implement plugin architecture for integrations (Task 5.1.2)
-5. Implement plugin architecture for integrations (Task 5.1.2)
+5. Implement automated dependency updates (Task 2.3.2)

 ## Success Metrics
 The success of Phase 4 will be measured by the following metrics: